Who We Are

 “Without even realizing it, we had transitioned from the Women’s Movement to the Battered Women’s Movement.” – Ann Steytler, Founder.

-For more than 40 years, Women’s Center & Shelter of Greater Pittsburgh has been a leader in providing safety, shelter, support and guidance to all victims of domestic violence.
+For nearly 45 years, Women’s Center & Shelter of Greater Pittsburgh has been a leader in providing safety, shelter, support and guidance to all survivors of domestic violence.
 During this time, we have been witness to both the triumphs and heartaches associated with this complex issue that affects 1 out of 4 women in America.

 We know that no two situations are ever alike, but it is through our common understanding and genuine compassion that we can offer a sanctuary to women and their children suffering at the hands of domestic violence.

-Today, our mission is to advance the safety and wellbeing of victims of intimate partner violence and prevent and respond to intimate partner violence through social change.
+Today, our mission is to advance the safety and wellbeing of survivors of intimate partner violence and prevent and respond to intimate partner violence through social change.

 Our Commitment to Fighting Intimate Partner Violence